joshi-stuff/atom-byebug/README.md

 ## How to launch Rails in debug mode

-To launch a Rails application within byebug debugger, you can create a launch script in your `.byebug-debugger`, configure it as `executable` in `config.json` and set its content to:
+To launch a Rails application within byebug debugger, you can create a launch script in your `.atom-byebug`, configure it as `executable` in `config.json` and set its content to:

 ```
 #!/usr/bin/env ruby